The Right Age To Introduce Gadgets To Children

-Supervise gadget use:
+Supervise gadget use

 A child should play with smartphones, tablets or computers only under parental supervision.
 Supervising your child when he is interacting with these gadgets gives you the opportunity to mould his experience.
 While your child is trying out a new app or watching a programme on TV, you can ask him questions and explain how to use the app in a better way or what’s happening on TV.
 This will allow your child to understand things in a better way.

-Limit screen time:
+Limit screen time

+How much screen time is too much?
 Jeannie Galindo, supervisor of instructional technology for the Manatee County School District in Florida, says, “I would recommend no more than a half an hour per sitting for a four- to five-year-old, no more than an hour per sitting for a six- to seven-year-old.”
 But as your child grows older, you can allow her to spend more time with gadgets.
 However, you should keep in mind that reading books and exploring the outdoors are also important for her overall development.

-Choose appropriate content:
+Choose appropriate content

 A smartphone or tablet helps a child connect to the world and provides him with opportunities to learn a variety of things.
 Memory games, puzzles, drawing and music apps, etc., improve his thinking and creative skills.
 Therefore, it is important for you to know the difference between education and entertainment-based content.
 Remember, valuable experience depends on the content your child is exposed to.